At a glance

 Like any visible skin condition, rosacea can affect your wellbeing and self-esteem.
 But a lot of people aren’t aware that the blotchy red skin on their face is caused by a treatable condition.
 There are various ways to reduce the inflammation and prevent flare-ups.

 Rosacea is a chronic, non-contagious inflammation of facial skin.
-It can vary in severity and affect the cheeks, chin, forehead and nose.
-There are four different types of rosacea, each with its own set of symptoms:
+It varies in severity and can affect the cheeks, chin, forehead and nose.
+Less commonly, it can also cause inflammation on the scalp and the skin on the back of your neck or on your chest.

 - Type 1 – vascular rosacea: Red areas of skin on the face, sometimes small blood vessels are visible.